AnanyaBal/2019_Indian_General_Elections_Sentiment_Analysis/README.md

 ![Positive sentiments for Shri Narendra Modi after Balakot Airstrike](https://github.com/Anniebbb/2019-General-Election-Sentiment-Analysis/blob/master/NMAfterBalakot.png)

 # Conclusions
 It can clearly be seen that the Narendra Modi's popularity rised by 10% on an average after the airstrike and that he and his party, the BJP, were the forerunners in this elections.
+The positive sentiment for Rahul Gandhi was the highest in Thiruvananthapuram as we was had left his usual constituency in UP to contest from Kerala (capital:Thiruvananthapuram).
+The positive sentiment for him in the rest of the country was much lower.

 # Author